algernon/keyboardio-worklog/worklog.md

 <!-- -*- mode: markdown; fill-column: 8192 -*- -->

+# 2018-11-04

+Chrysalis polish, and some new features too.

 # 2018-11-03

 Lots of Chrysalis work.
 It's nearing a stage where it is both presentable and usable by the adventurous.